Compare IPTV Subscription Plans

 Parental PIN and household profiles #

-Settings then Profiles lets you create up to six profiles per household, each with its own watchlist and viewing history.
+Once you set up Sky Stream Puck for the household, Settings then Profiles lets you create up to six profiles per household, each with its own watchlist and viewing history.
 The default profile is the account holder; add Kids, partner, or guest profiles as needed.
 Each profile carries an optional PIN (four digits) and a content rating ceiling — U, PG, 12, 15, 18 — that hides anything above the cap from browsing and blocks playback if it's reached via search.
 The household-wide parental PIN, separate from profile PINs, is mandatory for buying anything on the Sky Store and for accessing 18-rated content after the watershed.
 Pick a PIN you'll remember; resetting it requires the Sky ID password and a verification step on the Sky website, which is annoying at 9 pm on a Sunday.

 Troubleshooting first-day issues #

-Five things go wrong on day one with rough frequency.
+Five things go wrong on day one with rough frequency when you set up Sky Stream Puck.
 The Puck won't sign in — check the Sky service status page, because outages do happen, and confirm your broadband is actually online via a phone speed test.
 The remote keeps losing pairing — replace the bundled batteries with fresh Duracells; the included cells are sometimes already partly drained.
 The picture flashes black every few seconds — HDMI handshake issue, swap to the supplied cable, switch the TV's HDMI port, or disable Dolby Vision temporarily.
 Audio drops to stereo on Atmos titles — check eARC is enabled on both the TV and the soundbar, and that the soundbar firmware is current.
 The home screen shows "Limited Mode" or refuses to load apps — the Puck failed its software update; force a reboot by unplugging power for thirty seconds and reconnecting.
 If none of those work, the Sky Stream support line (0333 759 4900, free from a UK landline) does a remote diagnostic in about ten minutes.

 Frequently Asked Questions #